 And then click Apply …

-After your plugins have all been updated, you can click on the Return to Plugins page link to go back to your Plugins section, or go to a different section of your dashboard …
+Once all plugins have been updated, you can click on the Return to Plugins page link to return to your Plugins area, or select a different section of your dashboard …

-Once all plugins are up-to-date, the update reminders will disappear (i.e. the “at-a-glance” indicators and “There is a new version of XYZ plugin available” notices no longer display) …
+Once your plugins are all up-to-date, the update reminders will disappear (i.e. the “at-a-glance” indicators and “There is a new version of XYZ plugin available” messages no longer display on your screen, toolbar and menus) …

 You have updated all plugins on your site!